Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 When deciding on the ideal replacement window for your home, there are many things to consider.
 From style to price to use, the options available for windows can seem overwhelming.

 Some homeowners decide that a window reflecting their space’s architectural or interior design is their main concern.
-Others put more importance on the window’s features, including energy efficiency.
+Others put more significance on the window’s features, including energy efficiency.
 The type of glass might also play a role in the decision.

 However, a common area homeowners might not have thought about when planning to purchase new windows is the sort of material used in a window frame and sash.